-We only use identifies assigned by the Government (for example, your driver’s licence), where it is reasonably necessary for us to do so for verification purposes.
+We only use identifiers assigned by the Government (for example, your driver’s licence), where it is reasonably necessary for us to do so for verification purposes.

-It is our responsibility to ensure that our employees and relevant third parties are:
+It is our responsibility to ensure that our employees are adequately trained in relation to the handling of personal information and that our employees and relevant third parties are:

 If you would like further information about this Policy, or wish to make a complaint regarding our use of your personal information, you can contact us by:

 If you are not satisfied with our response to your complaint, you can also refer your complaint to the Office of the Australian Information Commissioner by: